pallets/flask/docs/config.rst

     app.config.from_object('yourapplication.default_settings')
     app.config.from_envvar('YOURAPPLICATION_SETTINGS')

-What this does is first loading the configuration from the `yourapplication.default_settings` module and then overrides the values with the contents of the file the :envvar:`YOURAPPLICATION_SETTINGS` environment variable points to.
+This first loads the configuration from the `yourapplication.default_settings` module and then overrides the values with the contents of the file the :envvar:`YOURAPPLICATION_SETTINGS` environment variable points to.
 This environment variable can be set on